johnnyawesome/MengerSponge/README.md

 Time to explore infinity!

-## More information

-To learn more about the Menger Sponge, check out [this blogpost](https://breaksome.tech/coding-the-menger-sponge-in-p5js/) where I described in great detail:

-- What the Menger Sponge is
-- How it works
-- How you can code it yourself

 ## Other, Closely related Fractals

 The Menger Sponge actually is a three-dimensional version of two other very, very famous Fractals: